Catallactic/catallactic-site/docs/litepaper.md

 ### 1.4.
 CryptoCurrencies

+In this section, we will analyze the suitability of existing cryptocurrency patterns to become mainstream currencies.
 It is unclear what are is the definition of a currency as there many interpretations.
 To further understand what a currency is, is needed to identifiy currency functions.

-as <b>Medium of Exchange</b>.
+A <b>medium of exchange</b> is the set of assets in an economy that people regularly exchange for goods or services.
+A medium of exchange has two key features: First, it represents a part of its owner's assets; second, it is commonly accepted in transactions.
+We refer to medium of exchange as the set of assets in an economy that people regularly exchange for goods and services.
+The use of money as a medium of exchange promotes economic efficiency by eliminating much of the time spent in exchanging goods and services.
+This is the function described in the previous sections.
 For Austrians, a currency is just a medium of exchange.
-According to Hayek, the currency better adopted by public would be one which is able to keep its value.

-Stablecoins are not a good medium of exchange since they are fiat based.
-Utility tokens are not able to maintain their value so cannot be considered good currencies for a mainstream adoption.
+None of the existing cryptocurrency parterns is a suitable medium of exchange. <b>NFT</b> are not fungible tokens, they can be exchanged, but they are not created as a medium of exchange. <b>Security tokens</b> typically provide a yield which is not a feature expected in a currency.
+All Austrian Autors assumed that currency is backed in a commodity and there its value is reasonably stable.
+This disqualifies <b>unbacked tokens</b> as a serious medium of exchange because they cannot be redeemed by any colateral. <b>Utility tokens</b>, on the other hand, do not have a stable value as it is subjected to the fluctuations of enclosed utilities.
+Finally, <b>Stablecoins</b> are typically fiat-based currencies as they are pegged to fiat prices.
+They can improve on liquidity over existing fiat currencies as they are easily transferable.
+However, they are subjrect to the same debasement issues of fiat.
+Additionally, they are not good components of a price system because the price formation is distorted.

 <div style={{overflowX : 'auto'}}>
 	<table>